 Finally, always make sure you name your images correctly, including as much relevant metadata and keywords as possible.

-This additional detail helps search engines understand what is in the image, helping to improve your ranking giving you boost in organic traffic.
+This additional detail helps search engines understand what is in the image, helping to improve your ranking giving you a boost in organic traffic.

 All The Tools You Need to Get It Done (<$50)

 The world of ecommerce is showing no sign of slowing down, and your product photos provide prospective customers a virtual window into your business.

 There’s no doubt about it, visual content plays a huge part in online purchasing decisions.